email: cyl48 (at) cornell (dot) edu

-I am a second year PhD student in the Department of Computer Science at Cornell University.
-In particular, I like robots.
-My advisor is Professor Ross Knepper and I am part of the Robotic Personal Assistants Lab.
+I am a fourth year PhD student in the Department of Computer Science at Cornell University.
+I like robots.
+My advisor is Professor Hadas Kress-Gazit and I am part of the Verifiable Robotics Research Group.

 I believe that robotics and computer science should be accessible to anyone and everyone.

 I am interested in the long term goal of low-cost, robust robots for real-world deployment.
-However, in the short term, I'm interested in planning with minimal information and using topology for motion planning.
+However, in the short term, I'm interested in planning with minimal information.

 Peer-Reviewed Conference Papers: